CommandPost/FCPCafe/docs/learn/workflow.md

 ### Understanding Drive Requirements

-In 2023, you should **definitely** be removing slow spinning disks from your workflow entirely.
+In 2023, you should **definitely** be removing slow spinning disks from your editing workflow entirely.
+(You might still choose to use them for backup.)

 ---